soniabrami/toddmotto.github.io/_posts/2015-07-21-no-scope-soup-bind-to-controller-angularjs.md

 }
 {% endhighlight %}

-Oh, so now we need to inject `$scope`, my Class-like Object has been vandalised by this `$scope` Object I've tried so hard to get rid of to adopt better design principles, and now I've got to inject it.
+And stop.
+Now we need to inject `$scope`, my Class-like Object has been vandalised by this `$scope` Object I've tried so hard to get rid of to adopt better design principles, and now I've got to inject it.

+Onwards with the mess:

 {% highlight javascript %}
 // controller